ivmfnal/data_dispatcher/docs/worker.rst

                 # project is done
                 ;;
             timeout)
-                # timed out, can retry reserving a file
+                # timed out, can try to reserve again
                 ;;
         esac
     fi